 Geographic Description: Areas specific to marine navigation.

-Spatial Resolution: The spatial resolution, or the spatial dimension on the earth covered by the size of a grid matrix cell (nominal ground sample distance), varies according to the model adopted by (the producer hydrographic office).
+Spatial Resolution: The spatial resolution, or the spatial dimension on the earth covered by the size of a grid matrix cell (nominal ground sample distance), varies according to the model adopted by the producing hydrographic office.

 Purpose: The primary purpose of the bathymetric surface product is to provide high resolution bathymetry in gridded form in support of safety of navigation.
 The secondary purpose is to provide high resolution bathymetry for other maritime applications.